 - Erkut Sönmez, associate professor of supply chain management and analytics, was cited in a March 11 Washington Post article on how Russia’s invasion of Ukraine has exacerbated food prices and shortages abroad.
 Read the article.

 - KMTV 3 News Now interviewed Erkut Sönmez in their story "Rising wheat price hurts Omaha bakery, community at large" on March 11 about the contributing factors to rising prices this year, as well as discourages consumers considering stockpiling items like flour.
 See the TV segment.

-- Eric Thompson, K.H.
-Nelson College Professor, professor of economics and director of the Bureau of Business Research, appeared in an April 1 New York Times article on Nebraska’s low unemployment rate, which he said might be caused by the labor market rebalancing.
+- Eric Thompson, department chair, K.H.
+Nelson College Professor of Economics and director of Bureau of Business Research, appeared in an April 1 New York Times article on Nebraska’s low unemployment rate, which he said might be caused by the labor market rebalancing.
 Read the New York Times article.